SteveZeeuwe/sendcloud-assignment-steve/PROCESS.md

 Add this point I also realized I can make a developers version of the XD file, which is hugely beneficial for inspecting purposes.
 It creates a publicly available url, you can have a look [here](https://xd.adobe.com/view/2150d485-b5e6-4a45-8729-6c0636678961-7403/specs/).
 Small things like this make me so happy when developing!

-## Step five; the range-calculator - naive implementation
+## Step five; the range-calculator - naive implementation (~1-1.5 hours)

-After step 4 I now have a rough version of the page and some functionality, [see screenshot](/progress%20images/step-4-completed.png).
+After step 4 I now have a rough version of the page and some functionality, [see screenshot](/workfiles/progress%20images/step-4-completed.png).
 This means that now I will focus on the following two things by working iteratively;

 -   Finalizing the design including responsiveness and animations
 -   Finalizing the range-calculator functionality.